Last updated

 Your requestHandler

 can be any Dart value, whether a function, or an object.
-See the Requests and Responses pages for detailed documentation.
+See the pages for detailed documentation.

 Route paths do not have to begin with a forward slash, as leading and trailing slashes are stripped from route paths internally.